-Records about allegations of reportable conduct against employees will be kept in a secure area and will be accessible by the Head of Agency or with the Head of Agency's express authority.
+Records about allegations of reportable conduct against employees will be kept in a secure area and will be accessible by the Head of Entity or with the Head of Entity's express authority (Board Chair).
 All documents pertaining to the allegation, investigation process and determination will be retained on file even if the allegation is found to be unsustained.
-They will not be placed in to the Staff member's personal staff file.
-The executive Secretary will be informed of the location of the secure files.
+They will not be placed in to the staff member's personal staff file (only accessed by the Principal and where appropriate the Board Chairperson).
+The final report to the DCJ is maintained by the Principal and located ????

-12. Head of Agency Handover Procedure
+12. Principal Handover Procedure

-When a change of Head of Agency occurs, it is the obligation of the current Head of Agency and the Chairman of the TCS Board to ensure that the new Head of Agency is notified of the location of the secure file containing records of allegations of reportable conduct.
+When a change of Head of Entity occurs, it is the obligation of the current Head of Entity and the and to ensure that the new Head of Entity is notified of the location of the secure file containing records of allegations of reportable conduct.